prakritj/ds105_wallstreetbets/index.md

 ### What Data do we Want?

+As with any subreddit, there is a wide variety of posts and comments on r/WallStreetBets including images, gifs and videos.
+Combined with around 1000 posts per day (during the period that we would be looking at) and the even greater number of comments on those posts, it would be extremely difficult to analyse everything on r/WSB.
+In the end, we opted to only analyse comments from daily discussion threads, as this is typically the most popular and most active post accounting for the vast majority of comments everyday.
+Doing this made the process of parsing through and restructuring the data mmuch simpler, as it ensured that we only needed to look at one datatype (text).

 *talk about how there are so many posts and comments on r/WSB, it would be difficult to analyse a lot of them.
-Thus we opted to only analyse comments from daily threads to manage the data, ensure only one datatype (text) which is easy to parse and go through.*
+Thus we opted to only analyse comments from daily threads to manage the data, ensure only one datatype (text) which is easy to parse and go through.* Done? -William

 **Time Period**